UmairRiazDev/image-compression/Readme.md

 ## Image Compression using Huffman and Haarwavelet algorithms

-This application built using JavaFX and written in Java
+This application written using Java 9 and JavaFX

 Current status: initial release **Version 1.0**.